SimVascular/simvascular.github.io/documentation/svfsiplus/running-simulation/readme.md

 <ul style="list-style-type:disc;">
 <li> nodal coordinates - coordinate locations in 2D or 3D space representing a physical domain </li>
 <li> nodal IDs - global node ID which is unique for each node and which distinguishes it from all other nodes</li>
-<li> elements - define a domain in a physical space connected by specifying nodal connectivity (nodel IDs) at the element boundaries </li>
+<li> elements - define a domain in a physical space connected by specifying nodal connectivity (nodal IDs) at the element boundaries </li>
 </ul>

 Each element in a finite element mesh is defined by its nodal connectivity defining the nodal IDs attached to it.
 Element nodal connectivity defines how elements are connected and their nodal coordinates.

-A finite element mesh is typically created automatically from a geomatric model using a
+A finite element mesh is typically created automatically from a geometric model using a
 <a href="https://en.wikipedia.org/wiki/Mesh_generation"> mesh generator</a>.
 Most of the finite element
 meshes used by svFSIplus are tetrahedral meshes created by the open source
 <a href="https://github.com/libigl/tetgen"> TetGen</a> mesh generator.